A Record of the Society’s events for 2019

 The third stop was the Chapel of the Good Shepherd Sisters, an extension of Glentworth House, off Seaview St. This Chapel is now in the grounds of the Cardinal Freeman Retirement Village.
 Chris Pratten, one of the Society’s well known historians, provided the group with an introduction to the Chapel together with some of his own memories.
 This was a wonderful opportunity to look inside the Chapel, opened in 1942 in the middle of World War II.
 The architecture and the ecclesiastical stained glass is superb, a remarkable thing in itself considering that Australia was at war.

-Dennis also led the group around the Square to look at some of the other wonderful homes that still exist.
+Dennis then led the group around the Square to look at some of the other wonderful homes that still exist.
 More specific information on the development of Victoria Square is provided by Dennis in Houses of the Ashfield District.

 The next stop was Chris Pratten’s own home, Hillcrest, in Summer Hill.
 The house was built in 1890 and was known as Hillcrest as early as 1892.
 Chris has lived in the house for 36 years and investigated its history and various occupiers.

 Chris generously invited the group into his home to look at the beautiful restoration work he has undertaken.

 The last house visited was Kelvin Grove, which is now St Patrick’s Church in Drynan Street, believed to be the oldest surviving building in Summer Hill.
 The original house was erected in 1874 but not much of that residence still exists.
 Chris Pratten explained how the Catholic Church acquired the house in 1948 and reconstructed its interior as the church.

 While all the dwellings visited are documented in full in Houses of the Ashfield District, this friendly tour brought the buildings to life.

 The Historic Log Book of Lieutenant William Bradley: Dr Stephen Gapps

 Date: 14th July 2019.
 2:00pm – 4:00pm